Indications for: LIVALO

-Adjunct to diet: to reduce elevated total-C, LDL-C, ApoB, and TG, and to increase HDL-C in adults with primary hyperlipidemia or mixed dyslipidemia; or to reduce elevated total-C, LDL-C, and ApoB in children with heterozygous familial hypercholesterolemia (HeFH).
+Adjunct to diet to reduce LDL-C: in adults with primary hyperlipidemia; or in adults and children with heterozygous familial hypercholesterolemia (HeFH).

 Adults and Children:

-<8yrs: not established.
-Individualize. ≥8yrs: Initially 2mg once daily; may increase after 4 weeks to max 4mg once daily.
+<8yrs: not established. ≥8yrs: Initially 2mg once daily; may increase after 4 weeks to max 4mg once daily.
+If patient requires a high-intensity statin or is unable to achieve the LDL-C goal with 4mg daily, prescribe alternative LDL-C-lowering treatment.
 Moderate to severe renal impairment (eGFR <60mL/min/1.73m2, or ESRD with hemodialysis): 1mg once daily; max 2mg once daily.
 Concomitant erythromycin: max 1mg once daily.
 Concomitant rifampin: max 2mg once daily.

 Discontinue if myopathy or markedly elevated CK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
-Risk factors for myopathy (eg, renal impairment, uncontrolled hypothyroidism, age ≥65yrs).
+Risk factors for myopathy (eg, renal impairment, uncontrolled hypothyroidism, age ≥65yrs, concomitant certain drugs including other lipid-lowering therapies).
+Immune-mediated necrotizing myopathy; discontinue if suspected.
 Monitor liver function prior to initiation and repeat as clinically indicated.
 Discontinue if serious liver injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs.
 Substantial alcohol ingestion.
 Advise females of reproductive potential to use effective contraception during treatment.
+Pregnancy: discontinue when recognized.
+Nursing mothers: not recommended.

 HMG-CoA reductase inhibitor.